johannesfrimberger/CarND-Path-Planning-Project/README.md

 (possible) improvements already showed up during implementation:

 - Use simulated vehicle positions :no_entry_sign:
-- Consider 2nd lane ahead as an option :no_entry_sign:
+- Consider 2nd lane ahead as an option :white_check_mark:
 - Check which is the "fastest" lane before changing :no_entry_sign:
 - Develop an exit strategy if we get stuck behind another vehicle :no_entry_sign: